Devadevan/attentiveness/README.md

 # attentiveness
-online attentiveness system using Computer Vision
+Online Attentiveness Monitoring and Analysis System using Computer Vision